Quickie movie review: The Girl Who Played With Fire (the real Swedish version)

 Before we get to The Girl Who Played With Fire, let me say that pre-film I was charmed by the trailer for Get Low, the new flick where Robert Duvall plays a cranky old hermit who decides he wants to hold his own funeral so he can hear what everyone says about him.
 Bill Murray plays the undertaker, Sissy Spacek plays his way-old flame, everyone is confused (“Bu- bu- but you’re not dead yet!”) and hilarity ensues.

-The early reviews of the film made me think “Ugh.
-Sounds like even Robert Duvall, godblesshim, can find a role that’s too cutesy-poo to stand.”
-But then you see those three up on the screen and you think, “Oh, all right, they’re great.
+The early reviews of the film made me think: “Ugh.
+Sounds like even Robert Duvall, godblesshim, can find a role that’s too cutesy-poo to bear.”
+But then you see those three up on the screen and you think, “Oh, all right, they’re terrific.
 They’re great old hams, all three of them.
 Just sit back and let them carry the ball.”